National Award Special Educational Needs Coordination

 - Engage with a broad conceptual base of current SENCo practice, consider the use of relevant research and its associated ethical issues and examine the nature and place of experiential learning in the role of the SENCo.

 As a serving SENCo, this National Award for Special Educational Needs Coordination has been developed to provide you with a rich, critical and broad-based understanding of the theories and concepts surrounding inter-professional working with children and young people experiencing barriers to learning.
-It will help you further develop your practice as a committed, responsible and creative professional, capable of critical thinking and practical action.
+It will help you further develop your practice as a committed, responsible and creative professional, capable of critical thinking and practical action and support you in enhancing whole-school provision for pupils who have Special Educational Needs or disabilities.
 Over 2,000 SENCOs nationally have benefited from the expertise of the Edge Hill SEN team.

 Online study with mandatory conference attendance.

-Please note, there are two conference days per module which will be held in central locations such as Ormskirk, London, Birmingham and Gateshead (subject to numbers).
+Please note, there are two conference days per module which will be held in central locations such as Edge Hill University, London, Birmingham and Gateshead (subject to numbers).

 |Course Type:||National Award|